mbarkdull/FormicidaeMolecularEvolution/README.md

 This will create a new directory, `./CleanedData`, that contains the cleaned transcript files.

+## Translating nucleotide sequences to amino acid sequences:

+For many steps of this workflow, you’ll actually need amino acid sequences rather than protein sequences.
+Therefore, we’ll need to translate the data we downloaded.
+This will be done in one of two ways:

+  - If the data you downloaded are raw transcript data, meaning for example that they don’t start with a start codon, then we’ll use Transdecoder to process and translate them into meaningful amino acid sequences.
+  - If they have already been processed and begin with start codons, we can take a simpler route and just translate them with the use of a codon table.

+The script `./scripts/DataTranslating` takes care of this process for us.
+It will attempt to run Transdecoder on each cleaned transcripts file; if the data is unprocessed, this will give us a translated output file.
+If the data is already processed, Transdecoder will fail to run and the script will instead translate the file with my Python script, `./scripts/TranscriptFilesTranslateScript.py`.

+To run this step, simply use the command: `./scripts/DataTranslating ./scripts/inputurls.txt`

+This will create a new directory, `./TranslatedData`, that contains the cleaned transcript files.

 For the step where you must convert the outputs of OrthoFinder to be inputs for RERConverge, please see the [Comparative Genomics repository](https://github.com/mbarkdull/ComparativeGenomics)